jhgille2/bit_cpt_2023/README.md

 `bsub < job.sh` Again from the `Portfolio` directory.

 ## Output
-One quant.qf file is made for each sample.
+One quant.qf file is made for each sample which can be found after running the pipeline in directories named after each sample in the `salmon_align_quant` directory.
 These can be imported into galaxy/R for downstream analysis.